Clipeus

 In the military of classical antiquity, a clipeus (/la/; Ancient Greek: ἀσπίς) was a large shield worn by the Greek hoplites and Romans as a piece of defensive armor, which they carried upon the arm, to protect them from the blows of their enemies.
 It was round in shape and in the middle was a bolt of iron, or of some other metal, with a sharp point.
-The clipeus was more-or-less identical to the earlier aspis.
+The clipeus was similar to the earlier aspis.